-The Humdinger and Hunkadora showings are located in the low pass connecting Cultus and Next creeks, at an elevation of about 1450 metres.
-The recorded location is only one of several occurrences along a strike length of 1 kilometre in a mainly overburden-covered area.
-It is along the trend of mineralization referred to in the Cultus Creek (082FSE056) showing, and may be along strike of the Iva Fern (082FSE037) showings of similar character to the north.
-It is possible that the Peanut showing (082FSE081), which is reported to be hosted in granite, lies farther to the west than shown on the map.
+The Humdinger and Hunkadora occurrence is located in the low pass connecting Cultus and Next creeks, at an elevation of approximately 1450 metres.
+The recorded location is one of several occurrences along a strike length of 1 kilometre in an area primarily covered by overburden.
+It is along the trend of mineralization referred to in the Cultus Creek (MINFILE 082FSE056) occurrence and may be along strike of the Iva Fern (MINFILE 082FSE037) occurrence of similar character to the north.

-Originally described as siliceous limestone, the hostrocks are characterized by Assessment Report 10484 as silicified dolostone, part of one or two carbonate units occurring with schistose andesitic tuffs, siltstone and overlying phyllitic slate in the Irene Volcanic unit of the Horsethief Creek Group, part of the Windermere Supergroup of Upper Proterozoic age.
+Originally described as siliceous limestone, the host rocks are characterized in Assessment Report 10484 as silicified dolostone, part of one or two carbonate units occurring with schistose andesitic tuffs, siltstone and overlying phyllitic slate in the Irene Volcanic unit of the Horsethief Creek Group, part of the upper Proterozoic Windermere Supergroup.
 These units strike 340 degrees, parallel to the trend of the mineralization, with a steep westerly dip.
 The dolostone units are up to 600 metres thick, and locally contain as much as 10 per cent pyrite and chalcopyrite.